steos/reactcards/README.md

 React Cards will be available at http://localhost:8080

 To see React Cards in action, go to the example directory and start experimenting with devcards.js

+### Using React Cards in an existing project

+Coming soon.

 ## Writing Cards